rangersdesktop/TileProjectV1/README.md

 Can be run on anything with a microphone.
 I'm using a raspberry pi but I'll add support for an esp32 later.

 sudo apt-get update

-sudo apt-get install python3 python3-pip
+sudo apt-get install python3 python3-pip libportaudio2

-pip3 install asyncio websockets sounddevice numpy sudo apt-get install libportaudio2 python3 -m sounddevice python3 /path/to/clientTest.py
+pip3 install asyncio websockets sounddevice numpy

+python3 -m sounddevice

 You might need to adjust the specified "device = 1" for audio in the client script.